 We see our personal truths reflected, through photos and words, in the lives of others.

 We are reminded, in this acrimonious age, of our commonalities. – Jane Waggoner Deschner

-Jane Waggoner Deschner began working on the series, remember me: a collective narrative in found words and photographs, in 2015, to respond to what she experienced as the “caustic tone arising in our country.”
-Since then, she has hand-embroidered over eleven thousand found photographs with texts from obituaries written by anonymous family and friends.
+Jane Waggoner Deschner began work on her project, Remember me: a collective narrative in found words and photographs, in 2015, to respond to what she experienced as the “hostility growing in our country.”
+Intending an empathetic response, she began embroidering found family photographs with texts from obituaries written by anonymous family and friends.

 The artist carefully pairs each vernacular photo with obituary text written about a different person, using repetition of standard elements to contain and unite the sentimental artifacts.
 While the photographs span the decades of popular black and white photography, chronicling people, places and times, the obituaries express familial self-representation and collective memory.